kevin-chalmers/set10108/labs/lab02/README.md

 }
 ```

 `popper` will try and pop a value from the stack.
 If it is empty, it will catch an exception and print it.
-The try-catch construct is similar to Java and C\#.

 ### Main Application

-Our main application just needs to create our resources, start the two tasks, and then check if the stack is empty at the end (1 million values pushed minus 1 million values popped).
+Our main application creates resources, starts the two tasks, and then checks if the stack is empty at the end (1 million values pushed minus 1 million values popped).
 Our main application is:

 ```cpp
 int main(int argc, char **argv)